XRPLF/XRPL-Standards/XLS-30/README.md

 Unlike other objects in the XRPL, there is no reserve for the `AccountRoot` and `AMM` ledger entries created by an `AMMCreate` transaction.
 Instead there is a higher `Fee` (~ 1 reserve) for `AMMCreate` transaction in XRP which is burned as a special transaction cost.

 ### 2.3. `Deleting the AMM instance `AccountRoot` and `AMM` ledger entries`
- On final withdraw (i.e. when `LPTokens` balance is 0) the AMM instance automatically deletes upto 512 trustlines.
+ On final withdraw (i.e. when `LPTokens` balance is 0) the AMM instance automatically deletes up to 512 trust lines.
 If there are fewer then 512 trustlines then `AMM` object and `AccountRoot` objects are deleted.

  However, if there are more than 512 trustlines then AMM instance is in empty state (`LPTokens` balance is 0) and we introduce a new transaction type `AMMDelete` to delete the remaining trustlines. .
 Any one can call `AMMDelete` transaction. `AMMDelete` also has a limit of 512 trustlines and deletes the `AMM` object and `AccountRoot` objects only if there are fewer than 512 trustlines.
 If there are more trustlines to delete then `AMMDelete` returns `tecINCOMPLETE` code and user should submit `AMMDelete` again.